-Claude Gagna is an Associate Professor in the Department of Life Sciences (i.e., biology), holding a central position (i.e., Course Director) as a senior educator in lecture and laboratory learning in the anatomical sciences.
+Claude Gagna is an Associate Professor in the Department of Biological and Chemical Sciences (i.e., biology), holding a central position (i.e., Course Director) as a senior educator in lecture and laboratory learning in the anatomical sciences.
 He is a researcher who produces patents, refereed conference proceedings/abstracts, book chapters, and original peer-reviewed publications.
 His continuing goal is to increase the knowledge of DNA and RNA structure and function in normal and diseased tissues, creating novel histotechnological techniques, and new nucleic acid-based nanotech devices (e.g., next generation intact, unaltered DNA microarrays).

 Dr. Gagna is a senior biologist who involves undergraduate, graduate, medical students and residents in research projects, scientific meetings and publications.
 He has produced tailor-made laboratory manuals for Histology, Human Physiology, Embryology, and Biomedical Research I, II and III courses.
 Additionally, he is collaborating in research projects with medical school faculty at Rutgers University-New Jersey Medical School (NJMS), and working in partnership with other university faculty (i.e., undergraduate / graduate) performing biological research.
 Dr. Gagna holds adjunct positions at the Rutgers-NJMS in the Departments of Medicine, and Pathology.
 He also focuses on diseased-based research, i.e., cancer (e.g., human melanoma), cataracts, and xeroderma pigmentosum.